d3x0r/sack.vfs/README.md

     JSOX - A jsox (JavaScript Object eXchange) parser.
 (JSON5/6 input compatible) parse(string) - result with a V8 object created from the json string.
-        begin( cb ) - begin parsing JSOX stream; callback is called as each value is completed.
+        begin( cb ) - begin parsing JSOX stream; callback is called as each value is completed. stringifier() - create a reusable stringifier which can be used for custom types stringify(object,replacer,pretty) - stringify an object; same API as JSON.
     JSON6 - A json parser.
 (JSON5 input compatible)
         parse(string) - result with a V8 object created from the json string.
         begin( cb ) - begin parsing JSON6 stream; callback is called as each value is completed.